aaronicsubstances/bridge-arithmetic/arithmetic-tables.md

 ### Some Terminology

 1. *Integer*: a signed whole number, i.e. zero, positive or negative whole number.
 E.g. 0, -1 and 7 are integers; 4/3 and 1/2 are not integers.
-2. *Signed Number*: a custom name for integers and other numbers which have a decimal expansion.
-Basically refers to all numbers studied in pre-algebra and early algebra.
+2. *Signed Number*: a custom name in this document for whole numbers, fractions and decimal expansions which have a positive or negative sign.
+Basically refers to all numbers studied in junior high school.

 ### Addition and Subtraction